GorkemOrhan/Automated-Online-Exam-System/docs/github-pages-deployment.md

 2. Manually trigger the workflow:
    - Go to your GitHub repository
    - Click on "Actions"
-   - Select the "Deploy Frontend to GitHub Pages" workflow
+   - Select the "Deploy Next.js site to Pages" workflow
    - Click on "Run workflow"
    - Select the branch (usually `main`) and click "Run workflow"